Strategy 1: Automatically answer 15% of tickets directly in your chat widget

 Never answer “Where is my order?” again

 “Where is my order?” represents 18% of incoming tickets for the average ecommerce merchant, according to Gorgias data.
-Order tracking, which is part of Management Flows, allows customers to get real-time updates on the status of their orders without messaging an agent.
+Order tracking, which is part of Order Management, allows customers to get real-time updates on the status of their orders without messaging an agent.
 That’s a faster answer for customers, and hours saved for your team every week.

 — Kristen Egens, Customer Support Manager at MagneticMe